What is the antibody titer test?

 The immune system produces antibodies to mark invading microorganisms for destruction or to neutralize them before they can cause an infection.
 Invading microorganisms are known as pathogens.
 Pathogens have markers on them known as antigens, which antibodies find and bind to.

 The binding of antigens to antibodies sparks the immune response.
 This is a complex interaction of immune tissues and cells that work to defend against invading organisms and fight infection.
-A second part of the immune response against infection is the presence of memory cells.
-Memory cells have previously encountered a specific antigen and formed a response against it.
-They are long-living and optimize the immune system’s ability to fight recurrent and persistent infections.

 This test is a low-risk procedure.
 However, slight risks can include: